 Alumni New Works is a project-based award program intended to support the cutting edge contemporary creative practices of Headlands Alumni.
-The program offers support in the form of return visits of 2-4 weeks, along with cash grants of $2500 to assist with project execution.
-For 2014, six such grants will be awarded in support of noteworthy projects.
+The program offers support in the form of return visits of two to six weeks, along with cash grants of $1000-$5000 to assist with project execution.
+For 2014, a minimum of three such grants will be awarded in support of noteworthy projects.

 - Application period for 2015 program is April 22 to June 6, 2014.

 - 2015 Program runs March to December, 2015.

 - Support projects in the critically underfunded realm of cutting edge contemporary creative practices, of which Headlands Alumni are distinguished

 - Provide an impactful award to granted Alumni toward the successful completion of a project, through the means of finishing funds and a project-focused return visit